 These tips will help you reduce the heat of your RV, but you have to understand that there are limitations to how an RV is meant to be used and have reasonable expectations.

 We find it’s often better to focus on keeping yourself cool than to focus on trying to keep the RV cool.
-Going to the pool, working at a coffee shop, and drinking lots of ice water are great ways to stay cool even if your RV is hot.
+Going to the pool, working at a coffee shop, and drinking lots of ice water are great ways to stay cool, even if your RV feels hot.

 Do RVs Have Air Conditioning?

-Yes, RVs (since the 90s) have air conditioning, but you need to be plugged into electricity to use them at a campground or someone’s driveway – very few RV Air Conditioners can be run off of solar power.
+Yes, RVs (since the 90s) have air conditioning, but your RV needs to be plugged into electricity to use it at a campground or someone’s driveway – very few RV Air Conditioners can be run off of solar power for extended periods of time.

-RV air conditioners can usually lower and sustain the inside temperature by about 10-15F. (for example, if it’s 85F outside, you can reasonably expect to get to 75F inside)
+RV air conditioners can usually lower and sustain the inside temperature by about 10-15F.
+(For example, if it’s 85F outside, you can reasonably expect to get your RV temperature to 75F inside).

 How To Keep Your RV Cool In Summer Heat With These 17 Tips: